 - Use of locally available energy sources- The majority of the population living in rural areas or remote places face the issue of lack of reliable power sources.
 Stand-alone and mini-grid renewable electricity solutions can facilitate uninterrupted power supply in remote areas for their consumption.

 - Creates employment- The renewable energy sector is providing a significant and growing number of jobs in manufacturing, installation, and other areas of operation.
 According to IRENA’s estimates, the sector has employed a record 10.3 million people worldwide in 2017, driven by rising investments.

-Impact investing has always been about finding a balance between the positive and negative impacts of economic activities.
+Impact investments offer a balance between the positive and negative impacts of economic activities.
 The renewable energy field is a great example of this balance.
 Over the last decade, clean energy investments have caught the attention of investors, especially as a reliable long-term asset class.

 Though the world has chosen renewable energy as one of the paths towards its sustainable goals, it is still in the early stages.
 In order to keep global temperatures from increasing over 1.5° Celsius from current levels, the United Nations estimates that the world would need to shift between $3 trillion to $3.5 trillion a year for the next 30 years from the dominant fossil fuel reliance to 100% alternative, clean energy sources.
 By 2025, investments in clean energy will need to be greater than in fossil fuels, otherwise, climate implications may be irreversible.
 By 2030, investments in coal must cease unless we can innovate carbon capture and storage technology.
 Investments in solar technology need to increase exponentially by $250 billion a year.
 These targets can only be achieved by aligning the efforts of investors and businesses towards the common goal.
 Many companies are already making the transition to clean energy.
 Developers like Distributed Energy are helping investors choose renewable energy investing as an asset class in their investment mix, which will provide attractive and reliable returns.